microsoftgraph/aspnetcore-webhooks-sample/README.md

 To use the Microsoft Graph Webhook Sample for ASP.NET Core, you need the following:

-- Visual Studio 2017 installed on your development computer.
+- Visual Studio 2019 installed on your development computer.
 - .NET Core 3.1 or later (for example for Windows) installed.
 You can follow the instructions at [.NET and C# - Get Started in 10 Minutes](https://www.microsoft.com/net/core).
 In addition to developing on Windows, you can develop on [Linux](https://www.microsoft.com/net/core#linuxredhat), [Mac](https://www.microsoft.com/net/core#macos), or [Docker](https://www.microsoft.com/net/core#dockercmd).
 - A [work, school or personal account](https://dev.office.com/devprogram).
 A tenant administrator account is required to grant application permissions.
 - The application ID and key from the application that you [register on the Azure Portal](#register-the-app).
 - A public HTTPS endpoint to receive and send HTTP requests.
 You can host this on Microsoft Azure or another service, or you can [use ngrok](#ngrok) or a similar tool while testing.
+- If you are also testing change notifications with resource data (preview), you also need a Microsoft Azure subscription to create an Azure KeyVault.
+If you do not have a Microsoft Azure subscription, you can [start a free trial](https://azure.microsoft.com/free/)

 ### Create your app